Dalatexcoder/excelCPU_150/README.md

 Sample Programs - Folder of sample programs for the Excel CPU
 ```

-The CPU.xlsx file features a 16-bit CPU, 16 general purpose registers, 128KB of RAM, and a 128x128 display.
+The CPU.xlsx file will feature a dual-core 16-bit CPU, 32 general purpose registers, 128KB of RAM, and a 128x128 display.
+The 150 SoS(System on Sheet) has 2x Cores and 2x Registers.
+Well, if I update it.
+Currently: Single-Core 16-Bit CPU, 16 General Purpose Registers, 128KB RAM, and a 128x128 display.

+Parts Used:
+SoC 150:
+    CPU 150 - 2 Core, 32 General Purpose Registers
+    32 General Purpuse Registers
+    RAM 128KB - 124KB Useable, 4KB Display Reserved
+Display 100 - 128 x 128, 16 Colors

 Iterative Calcuation must be turned on.
 This can be done by going to File -> Options -> Formulas -> then Enable Iterative Calculation and **set Maximum Iterations to 1**